dannymuchoki/RecordsMaster/readme.md

 # Before anything rename 'appsettings-prod.json' to 'appsettings.json'
 0. Rename 'appsettings-prod.json' filename to 'appsettings.json' - this is a template appsettings file.
-1. If you like, modify the default admin and user parameters in the 'UserSeedData' key.
+1. Modify the default admin and user parameters in the 'UserSeedData' key.
 2. The default admin user is referenced the UserRoles.cshtml view.
-This is done to avoid accidental self-nerfing!
+This is done to avoid accidental self-nerfing the admin.
+Admin user will see "this user's permissions cannot be modified".
 3. You will need to enter a SMTP server in appsettings for email to work (this is untested)

 # Rename 'original_data_template.csv' to 'original_data.csv' if you want to populate the table at initial migration.